mikesplain/dotfiles/README.md

 This is my fork of Mike McQuaid's [awesome dotfiles](https://github.com/MikeMcQuaid/dotfiles).

+# Changes

+I've added appconfigs for specific apps I want setup.
+Unfortunately many will be unique so I intend to use a ./setup config for each.

 ## Installation
 Customise the contents of [`gitconfig-user`](https://github.com/Mikesplain/dotfiles/blob/master/gitconfig-user).
 This is used for user-specific customisations of every other file.